How Evaluation Choices Distort the Outcome of Generative Drug Discovery: Results and Discussion

-Another key step in generative drug discovery is the generation of molecule itself, which involves sampling from the probability distributions learned by the model.
-Temperature sampling -- based on weighted random sampling of tokens (equation (\ref{eq:t_sampling})) -- is the most common sampling approach to date for de novo design\cite{polykovskiy2020moses,brown2019guacamol}.
-However, when looking at the field of natural language processing, two other strategies have shown better performance\cite{holtzman2019curious,fan2018hierarchical}: (a) top-\textit{k} sampling \cite{fan2018hierarchical,zhang2020trading}, which considers only the most likely $k$ tokens at each generation step, and (b) top-\textit{p} sampling \cite{holtzman2019curious}, which uses only a token subset, covering more than $p$\% of the probability distribution.
+Another key step in the evaluation of generative drug discovery approaches is the generation of molecules themselves.
+This step involves sampling from the probability distributions learned by the model, as the full distribution is not directly accessible.
+Temperature sampling -- based on weighted random sampling of tokens (Equation (\ref{eq:t_sampling})) -- is the most common sampling approach to date for de novo design\cite{polykovskiy2020moses,brown2019guacamol}.
+However, when looking at the field of natural language processing, two other strategies have shown better performance\cite{holtzman2019curious,fan2018hierarchical}: (a) top-\textit{k} sampling \cite{fan2018hierarchical,zhang2020trading}, which considers only the most likely $k$ tokens at each generation step, and (b) top-\textit{p} sampling \cite{holtzman2019curious}, which uses only the most likely token subset that covers more than $p$\% of the probability distribution.
 Although these strategies outperform temperature sampling in natural language processing, they have found limited application in the molecular domain \cite{moret2023leveraging}.

 Using the fine-tuned LSTM models, we used each sampling strategy to generate 1,000,000 designs, using different values of temperature $T$ ($0.5 \leq T \leq 2$), $k$ ($3 \leq k \leq 33$), and $p$ ($0.5 \leq k \leq 1$).
 Increasing $T$, $k$, and $p$ increases the randomness of sampling (\textit{see} Methods).
 We measured validity, novelty, structural similarity to the fine-tuning set, and number of substructures.